umbraco/UmbracoDocs/Umbraco-Cloud/Troubleshooting/Structure-Error/index.md

 > ***NOTE:** The following troubleshooting is for Umbraco Cloud projects using Courier.*

 On some occassions it's possible that you'll encounter an "Error in Courier files containing site structure".
-This usually means that two Courier files are created for the same content type.
+This usually means that two Courier files are created for the same entity type.

 For example: there are two files in the `~/data/Revision/documenttypes` folder which contain the same alias for a document type, let's say `home`.
 Each file has a different file name but the document type they refer to is both `home`.
 When Courier tries to create the site structure from those files it is expecting each file to try to create a document type with a unique alias.